 “For God is working in you, giving you the desire and the power to do what pleases him” (New Living Translation).

 Praise God, He is working!
 And I’m becoming more conformed to His will.
 I hope you are too.

 Yet for me as a writer, what I want can be a rich source of inspiration.
 As an individual, it can show me diverse sides of a matter.
 While exploring it, I do need to have enough presence of mind, though, to ensure I don’t get carried away and when a decision needs to be made, that I don’t let “my fanciful genius” obscure my vision of what ought to be done.

 Let me illustrate with the two versions of the illustration I prepared for this post.
-The featured image is “what I need”.
-The other one is “what I want”.
+The image (close to this paragraph and used in the feature graphic) is “what I need”.
+The other one (higher up) is “what I want”.
 Look at how flashy it is, how dazzling with an array of colours!
 It’s very pretty, isn’t it?
-But I realise that as stunning as it looks, it does not convey the message quite as well as the featured image.
+But I realise that as stunning as it looks, it does not convey the message quite as well as the latter image.
 The mutedness of the colours on that one and the white text ensure that even those who are reading with phones get the message without straining their eyes.
 While I love beautiful graphics, my chief concern is the message and anything that enhances its reception is preferred.

 You might wanna take a cue from that.
 Whenever there’s a divergence between what you want and what you need, go for what you need.
 It will serve you better.
-Except of course you’re looking for a temporary high that once gravity comes into play, you’ll find yourself plummeting to much regret.
+Except of course you’re looking for a temporary high, in which case once gravity comes into play, you’ll find yourself plummeting to much regret.
 Thank you for taking the time to read this through and be richly blessed of the Lord in Jesus’ name.